 HIV and AIDS Social Stigma

-There was societal discrimination toward persons with HIV/AIDS, but there were no specific reports of disownment by families as reported in the past and no reports of violence targeting persons with HIV/AIDS.
+There was societal discrimination toward persons with HIV/AIDS, but unlike in the past, there were no specific reports of disownment by families and no reports of violence targeting persons with HIV/AIDS.

 Other Societal Violence or Discrimination

-There were two reported cases of sorcery-related violence during the year.
-In both cases, violence was related to alleged involvement in sorcery and witchcraft and typically targeted the most vulnerable persons: young women, widows without male sons, and the elderly.
+There were three reported cases of sorcery-related violence during the year.
+The violence typically targeted the most vulnerable persons: young women, widows without male sons, and the elderly.